A topic from the subject of Physical Chemistry in Chemistry.

 Equipment and Techniques

-- Electron microscopy: Used to image the structure of materials at the atomic level.
+• Electron microscopy (SEM, TEM): Used to image the microstructure and crystal structure of materials at high resolution.

-- X-ray diffraction: Used to determine the crystal structure of materials.
+• X-ray diffraction (XRD): Used to determine the crystal structure and phase composition of materials.

-- Mechanical testing: Used to measure the strength and hardness of materials.
+• Mechanical testing (tensile, compression, hardness): Used to measure the mechanical properties of materials.

 Types of Experiments

-- Characterization experiments: Used to study the properties of materials.
+• Characterization experiments: Used to determine the structure, composition, and properties of materials using various techniques.

 Data Analysis